 Makenzie: Okay, so how do you define drag?

-Spjork: For me, drag is everything around me and everything about existing through 1 minute and 45 second number.
+Spjork: For me, drag is everything around me and everything about existing through one 3 minute and 45 second number.
 I have always tend to felt that it was- it’s just my outlet to feel like the superstar that I know that I am and feel as iconic as I am.
 Even if I’m doing a really dumb number and the audience is confused by it, if I think it’s dumb and funny, I gonna be like ya know what?
 I don’t care if no one likes it, that was iconic.
 Ya know?
 It’s just the outlet for me to actually be myself and feel myself and feel comfortable.

 Makenzie: Mhm, so what do you think is the purpose of drag if you had to give it a purpose?

-Spjork: I think that that is different for everyone.
+Spjork: I think that is different for everyone.
 The purpose for drag for me is just my purpose.
 It’s just the best outlet for me at least in my life right now to do all of these things that I want to do.
-I like filming, I like filmmaking, I like this creative outlet.
-I love makeup, I love fashion.
+I like filming, I like filmmaking, I like this creative outlet and, I love makeup, I love fashion.
 I’ve always loved fashion.
 I’ve always loved the idea of performing even though I’ve never been the best singer, I can make that up.
 It’s just everything about it.